BroadbandForum/usp-test/05-coap.md

 ### Test Metrics

-1. The EUT attempts to retransmit the GetResponse message after not receieving a 2.04 Changed from the Controller.
+1. The EUT attempts to retransmit the GetResponse message after not receiving a 2.04 Changed from the Controller.

-## 5.5 Failed CoAP Exchange - Invalid Method
+## 5.5 Failed CoAP Exchange - Invalid Method (DEPRECATED)

 ### Purpose